ZurichNLP/RANLP2021-German-ATS/README.md

 ## Purpose

 This repository allows you to reproduce the "APA multi" model from the paper.
+It contains the necessary code.
+To download the data, please visit [https://zenodo.org/record/5148163](https://zenodo.org/record/5148163).

 ## Remarks